-A Compulsory Liquidation is ordered by the court, following a petition by creditors, the company itself, or a shareholder.
+A Compulsory Liquidation is ordered by the court, following a petition by creditors, the directors, the company itself, or a shareholder.

-One of the most common grounds for a company being wound up by the court (and therefore entering Compulsory Liquidation) is that it is unable to pay its debts.
+One of the most common grounds for a company being wound up by the court (and therefore entering Compulsory Liquidation) is that it is unable to pay its debts as they fall due.

 For a free confidential no obligation review contact us now